randomNinja64/NyoCoder/README.md

 - **ask_user_question** - presents the user with a question and a set of answers, as well as a text box to provide a custom answer
 - **copy_file** - copies a file from one location to another
 - **delete_file** - deletes a file from the file system
+- **codebase_search** - finds code snippets relevant to a natural-language query (uses the configured indexing backend; falls back to grep_search when indexing is off or unavailable)
 - **grep_search** - recursively searches for a regex pattern in files (Relies on grep.exe in the extension's directory, included with the release but not with source)
 - **list_directory** - lists all files and subdirectories in a directory
 - **move_file** - moves or renames a file